-The Corporation also uses its share price as an indicator of success and accomplishment of corporate objectives.
-Historically, measurement of the Corporation's share price performance has been benchmarked against the annual performance of the GDXJ (Van Eck Vectors Junior Gold Miners), or another similar objective measurement of peer group performance.
-For the year ended December 31, 2021, our Common Share price underperformed the GDXJ by approximately 22% (refer also in this Circular to the "Performance Graph" for illustrative share price performance against the GDXJ).
+The Corporation also uses its share price as an indicator of success and accomplishment of corporate objectives, this indicator comprises the remaining 25% weighting of the corporate goals.
+Historically, measurement of the Corporation's share price performance has been benchmarked against the annual performance of the GDXJ (Van

+Eck Vectors Junior Gold Miners), for 2022, in addition a metric based on increase in absolute share price and increase of average daily trading volume was included.
+For the year ended December 31, 2022, our Common Share price underperformed the GDXJ by approximately 27% (refer also in this Circular to the "Performance Graph" for illustrative share price performance against the GDXJ), the share price was 41% lower and average daily volume decreased by 7%.